Behind the Spy: camera trapping under the snow

 [ES] Hmm… It would be the unsuccessful placing of some camera traps so they got badly flooded during the snow melt spring.

-[KH] Wow that is quite some fail!
+[KH] Wow that is quite sum fail!
 Do you have a top tip for camera trappers out there?

 [ES] Be patient!
 To use a below snow camera you need to install the camera before the snow comes – and then wait until the snow is gone before you get any photos.
 If you dig out the camera mid-winter you may disturb the runways of small mammals and it could happen that they do not like to enter the trap anymore.
 Careful placement is also important – you do not want your trap to swim in the meltwater when the snow melts…

-[KH] Thanks, patience is so important!
+[KH] Thanks, patience is so important you’re right!
 One more question… what’s your number one camera trapping goal for the year?

 [ES] That would be finding out in what kind of places the Norwegian lemmings spend their winters.
 They are the most intriguing small rodents we have here – seemingly absent for several years and all in a sudden everywhere.